alexisbl14/netflix-content-analysis-2008-2020/README.md

 - Joined 5 tables using `show_id` as the primary key
 - Created mapping tables for genres and ratings

+## Exploratory Data Analysis
+After preparing and cleaning the datasets, I performed exploratory data analysis (EDA) to better understand content patterns and identify areas of interest for the dashboard.
+Some interesting tables were exported, and are denoted by a comment `(Exported)` next to the query.
+These exports include:
+- `titles_with_normalized_genres_view` : A view for a table with the titles and normalized genres that was reused throughout the EDA
+- `yoy_growth` : Year over year growth in number of titles added to netflix
+- `genre_year_counts` : Counts of genres per year
+- `rating_category_breakdown` : Case breakdown of ratings between kid-friendly, teen, adult

+By analyzing genre frequencies, rating distributions, and country-level contributions, I identified patterns that guided both the layout and the analytical depth of each dashboard page.
+Trends uncovered during EDA, such as the rising dominance of TV Shows since 2017 and the dramatic year-over-year growth after 2016, helped prioritize visualizations like KPI cards and YoY trend lines in the Overview page.
+Ultimately, EDA served not just as a discovery tool, but as a design framework that made the dashboard more meaningful and user-focused.

 ## Dashboard Pages
 The interactive dashboard consists of five pages: